MiroMindAI/MiroThinker/README.md

 ### MiroThinker-v1.5

-MiroThinker v1.5 is the world-leading search agent designed to advance tool-augmented reasoning and information-seeking capabilities.

-Unlike previous agents that scale only model size or context length, MiroThinker introduces **interactive scaling** at the model level, systematically training the model to handle deeper and more frequent agent–environment interactions as a third dimension of performance improvement.
-Interactive scaling leverages environment feedback and external information acquisition to correct errors and refine trajectories.
+MiroThinker v1.5 is the world-leading open-source search agent that advances tool-augmented reasoning through **interactive scaling** — training the model to handle deeper and more frequent agent-environment interactions as a third dimension of performance improvement, beyond model size and context length.

-Empirical results demonstrate the effectiveness of this interactive scaling.
-Performance across several benchmarks improves predictably as the model engages in increasingly deep and frequent interactions with its environment.

 ![image](https://huggingface.co/datasets/miromind-ai/MiroFlow-Benchmarks/resolve/main/assets/mirothinker_v1.5_framework.png)